A New iCarly Trailer Is Here and a Few Things Have Really Changed - E! Online

 2.5.
 Carly's new best friend Harper (Laci Mosley) seems great and we'd like to know where her green blouse is from.

 3. IS THAT NEVEL PAPPERMAN?!
-One brief shot in the trailer (at 1:06) seems to indicate that Carly's enemy has returned to once again tell everyone they will "rue the day."
+One brief shot in the trailer (at 1:06) seems to indicate that Carly's enemy has returned to, once again, tell everyone they will "rue the day."
 Reed Alexander played Nevel, founder of Nevelocity.com, in eight episodes of iCarly and one episode of Sam & Cat.
-He then went on to become a Wall Street reporter for Business Insider, but appears to be reprising his iconic role for the revival.
+He then went on to become a Wall Street reporter for Business Insider, but appears to be reprising his iconic role for the revival, looking more evil than ever.

 You can watch the trailer below!